 Before releasing your product, you should be certain its dependencies behave as expected.
-Once released, those dependencies are in fact part of your product.
+Once released, those dependencies become a built-in part of your product.

 How do you check the integrity of those dependencies?
-This can get complicated, because dependencies may be fetched via a variety of channels (i.e. your favorite version control tool, or your favorite package manager).
+This can get complicated for several reasons.
+One being that code may be fetched via a variety of channels (i.e. your favorite version control tool, or your favorite package manager).
 Integrity depends on the distribution channel, as well as the original author.
-You’re trusting their benevolence, that they have not been hacked, that their fundamental design is secure, and even that they have not made some honest mistake.

-It would be nice if verifying all dependencies was a simple as:
+It would be nice if verifying all dependencies was as simple as: